Reciprocal Borrowing Agreements: Direct Borrowing from Non-Queen's Libraries

 As of June 2002, reciprocal borrowing agreements are in place among all four Canadian regional academic library consortia.
 By means of this agreement, in-person borrowing privileges have been extended to students, faculty and staff from -- and at -- most Canadian university libraries from coast to coast.
 All that is required for borrowing at a signatory library is a valid Queen's University student or staff card, and a valid participating regional consortia card such as the Ontario IUBP card.

-In advance of making your trip to another Canadian university, be sure to check at the Stauffer Library Information desk, during regular business hours, for specific details about the other library's reciprocal borrowing requirements.
-It is important, also, to check the destination library's own loan policies, as borrowers are governed by the regulations of the lending library.
+In advance of making your trip to another Canadian university, check the destination library's own loan policies, as borrowers are governed by the regulations of the lending library.
 In addition, borrowers are expected to return items to the lending site when this site is not located in Ontario or Quebec.

 Students, faculty and staff from other signatory Canadian university libraries may, upon presentation of their institutional or consortia ID, apply for borrower privileges at Queen's University Library.